 Hal M. Holden-Bache is the executive chef and co-owner of Lockeland Table which opened in August 2012 in Nashville, TN.
 However, his love of cooking began years before the East-Nashville restaurant began serving guests.
 As with many chefs, Hal’s culinary education began at a young age cooking alongside his mother, preparing the family meals.
 His passion for knowledge in this area led him to pursue a Culinary Arts degree at Shepherd University, in his hometown of Shepherdstown, West Virginia.
 After graduating, Hal applied for and was accepted into, the coveted Culinary Apprenticeship Program at the world-class Greenbrier Resort in White Sulphur Springs, West Virginia, a perennial AAA Five-Diamond award winner.
 During his studies at The Greenbrier, Hal took winter leave each year and worked for chefs such as Hartmut Handke CMC, Peter Timmins CMC, Tom Colicchio and butcher Larry Griffin.

 After graduating with top honors, Hal traveled to Nashville, TN for a visit.
-Being struck by the friendly and inviting culture of Music City he decided to stay, and has spent the last 12 years exhibiting and delighting guests with his culinary talents.
-As his first venture in Nashville, Hal worked as the executive chef at the famed Nick and Rudy’s Steakhouse for five years.
-He then spent a brief time on the team of Executive Chef Tyler Brown at Capitol Grille at The Hermitage Hotel, before moving on to be the executive chef of Eastland Café.
+Struck by the friendly and inviting culture of Music City upon his arrival, he decided to stay and has since spent the last 15 plus years exhibiting and delighting guests with his talents.
+Hal began his tenure working as the Executive Chef at the famed Nick and Rudy’s Steakhouse for five years, where Hal also met his wife, Stacy.
+He then spent a brief time on the team of Executive Chef Tyler Brown at Capitol Grille at The Hermitage Hotel, before moving on to be the Executive Chef of Eastland Café.

 - Winner of the Nashville Scene’s 2014 Iron Fork Competition